IMPORTANT NOTICE:

 -

-Locomotive projects for new locomotives and replacement engines must be certified to Tier 4 standards.
+- Locomotive projects are subject to the CARB’s In-Use Locomotive Regulation.
+New locomotives and replacement engines must be certified to Tier 4 standards or cleaner.

 - Infrastructure: The 2017 update to the CMP Guidelines allow funding for infrastructure projects that enable the deployment of alternative, advanced, and cleaner technologies to support the State’s air quality goals.
 Specifically, projects that install fueling or energy infrastructure to fuel or power a “covered source” are now eligible for CMP funding consideration.
 A “covered source” includes heavy-duty on-road vehicles, off-road non-recreational equipment and vehicles, locomotives, marine vessels, agricultural sources of air pollution, and other categories as determined by CARB and South Coast AQMD that are necessary for the state and air district to meet air quality goals.